The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 It is important you read the position description to understand the requirements and duties of the role.

-Some jobs also list ‘highly desirable’ and/or ‘desirable’ requirements, and having some or all of these requirements may make you more competitive for a job.
-If you don’t have them (or only have a few), but you meet the essential requirements, we still encourage you to apply.
+Some jobs also list ‘highly desirable’ and/or ‘desirable’ requirements and having some or all of these may make you more competitive for a job.
+If you don’t have them (or only have a few), but meet the essential requirements, we still encourage you to apply.

-Personal Qualities criteria and other criteria such as security clearances are assessed at a later stage in the recruitment process.
+Personal Qualities criteria and other requirements such as security clearances are assessed at a later stage in the recruitment process.

 Frequently asked questions